Kala Ghoda Arts Festival: Overview

-The festival sections are visual arts, dance, music, theatre, cinema, literature including children's literature as a sub section, workshops, heritage walks, urban design and architecture (2014), food, a dedicated section for children, and a vibrant street section including stalls selling eco friendly, hand made arts and crafts wares.
-Entry to all events is free to all (only restricted by the size of the venues) and costs are met through corporate sponsorship.
-Venues include The auditorium at the National Gallery of Modern Art, the garden at the David Sassoon Library, the lawns and auditoriums at the CSMVS, The Museum, Mumbai, the Cross Maidan, the Horniman Circle garden, the M C Ghia Hall, the Cafeteria at Westside, the Tata store at Army and Navy Building, the Max Mueller Bhavan (MMB) Gallery and the entire street area of Kaikashru Dubash Marg and its parking lot, popularly called Rampart Row.
+The festival sections are visual arts, dance, music, theatre, cinema, literature including children's literature, as a sub-section, workshops, heritage walks, urban design and architecture (2014), food, a dedicated section for children, and a vibrant street section, including stalls selling eco-friendly, hand made arts and crafts wares.
+Entry to all events is free to all (only restricted by the size of the venues), and costs are met through corporate sponsorship.
+Venues include The auditorium at the National Gallery of Modern Art, the garden at the David Sassoon Library, the lawns and the auditoriums at the CSMVS, The Museum, Mumbai, the Cross Maidan, the Horniman Circle garden, the M C Ghia Hall, the Cafeteria at Westside, the Tata store at Army and Navy Building, the Max Mueller Bhavan (MMB) Gallery and the entire street area of Kaikashru Dubash Marg and its parking lot, popularly called Rampart Row.
 Rampart Row is closed off to vehicular traffic for the duration of the festival, with the entire area becoming a street mela, with food stalls, artisans selling their creations, artists who sketch instant portraits, street art installations and the like.
 In recent years, the Festival has expanded beyond the Kala Ghoda crescent, with events being held in Cross Maidan and Horniman Circle as well.

 The success of the Kala Ghoda Arts Festival has, arguably, encouraged the setting up of several other arts and cultural festivals at that time of the year, when the weather in Mumbai is cool and the sun sets early.
 These include the Mumbai Festival, the Celebrate Bandra Festival, and in 2007, the Kitab Festival.
 The festival has also featured noticeable music acts like Spencer Maybe, Indus Creed, Benny Dayal and Ustad Zakir Hussain.